MicrosoftDocs/m365copilot-docs/docs/copilot-studio-agent-builder.md

 ## Governance

-Admins can govern this feature by revoking access to the Copilot Studio in Copilot for M365 application within the Microsoft 365 Copilot license in the Microsoft admin center.
-To learn more about the Microsoft 365 Copilot license, see [Microsoft Microsoft 365 Copilot—Features and Plans](https://www.microsoft.com/microsoft-365/copilot/enterprise).
+Admins can govern this feature by revoking access to the **Copilot Studio in Copilot for M365** application within the Microsoft 365 Copilot license in the Microsoft admin center.
+To learn more about the Microsoft 365 Copilot license, see [Microsoft 365 Copilot](https://www.microsoft.com/microsoft-365/copilot/enterprise).
 To learn more about how to assign or unassign licenses for users in the Microsoft 365 admin center, see [Assign or unassign licenses](/microsoft-365/admin/manage/assign-licenses-to-users).

 ## Compliance